 There are over a billion smartphones in the world today, which enable users to access the web wherever they happen to be — retail stores, hospitals, resort hotels, airports, stadiums and convention centers.
 The impact of anywhere, anytime access to the Internet can have a considerable and lucrative impact on indoor enterprise venues.
 In fact, the U.S. Environmental Protection Agency estimates that we spend 90% of our time indoors.
 Inspired by these technology-enabled consumers, public venues are offering mobile apps to engage with customers.
 However, these efforts do not often produce a return on investment because they’re simply mobile-friendly versions of an enterprise website.
 Unlike a hardware-only approach, the Aruba Networks Mobile Engagement Solution integrates best-in-class enterprise Wi-Fi and Aruba Networks Location Services with self-service device on boarding and mobile app platforms into one integrated solution that’s quick and easy to deploy.

 This enables enterprise venues to deliver compelling, personalized information to their mobile devices while protecting their privacy.
-Aruba Sensor, a small, dual—band 802.11n client radio and a Bluetooth Low Energy (BLE) radio, makes it easy for IT to turn a mobile engagement proof—of—concept into a full—out, multi—location deployment by pulling beacon data into one centralized location.
-The Aruba Networks Sensor plugs directly into an AC outlet and can hear other Aruba Networks Mobile Engagement Beacons within a 25—meter range and reports relevant data over Wi—Fi to the cloud—based platform.
-Visitors who connect to a venue’s Wi—Fi can specify their preferences so enterprise businesses know how they want to be engaged.
+Aruba Sensor, a small, dual-band 802.11n client radio and a Bluetooth Low Energy (BLE) radio, makes it easy for IT to turn a mobile engagement proof-of-concept into a full-out, multi-location deployment.
+By pulling beacon data into one centralized location.
+The Aruba Networks Sensor plugs directly into an AC outlet and can hear other Aruba Networks Mobile Engagement Beacons within a 25-meter range.
+And reports relevant data over Wi-Fi to the cloud-based platform.
+Visitors who connect to a venue’s Wi-Fi can specify their preferences so enterprise businesses know how they want to be engaged.
 The first wave of enterprise mobile apps generally failed to take advantage of technologies that personalized the experience of consumers based on who and where they are.
-And when they did take advantage of location, they ceded control of their data to third—party vendors.

 Aruba Networks Mobile Engagement — Meridian Mobile App Platform